ReactPoland/React-Convention-Book/text/808_continuous_integration_and_book_wrap_up.md

 c) Chai is the BDD / TDD assertion framework for node.js and the browser.
 In that example it has been paired with the Mocha testing framework.

-#### Example tests
+#### Behavioural test example step-by-step

-Let's analyze the CoreLayout.spec.js tests - this component has similar role as the CoreLayout in our Publishing App.
+Let's analyze the CoreLayout.spec.js tests - this component has similar role as the CoreLayout in the Publishing App so it's a good way to describe how you can start writing tests for our application.

 The CoreLayout tests file location (July 2016):
 ```